gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The act of climbing will wear it down, and even with good technique, it will wear out before the rest of the shoe.
 Instead of throwing away an otherwise good shoe, just replacing the sole is sensible in multiple regards.

-It is usually significantly cheaper than having to buy a new shoe.
+It is usually much cheaper than having to buy a new shoe.
 That it is more environmentally friendly is quite obvious.
-It also lets you use a shoe you’ve already broken in for much longer.
+It also lets you use a shoe you’ve already broken in for much longer instead of having to break in a new shoe.

 And that’s just considering to repair a shoe into the state it was when new.
 Resolers may have many choices of rubber compound and thickness available for you to choose from.
 If you were happy with a shoe, but wished it was a tad grippier at times, you can absolutely have it resoled with a stickier rubber compound.
 If the shoe itself worked well for you, but it had the manufacturer’s cheap house brand rubber compound on, you can choose to upgrade it with a premium grade rubber.
+The possibilities are (almost) endless.

 <!--* when to send your shoes off for a resole-->
 Finding the right point in time to send your shoes in for a resole is a bit tricky.